-MEC 440: Part I of the two-semester capstone design project sequence.
-Senior students select a project with multiple realistic constraints, develop the necessary technical background, and write a proposal, progress reports, and a preliminary design report.
+This two-semester capstone design project sequence provides senior mechanical engineering a proposal, progress reports, and a preliminary design report.
 Includes an oral presentation on the development and progress of the project.
 Not counted as a technical elective.
 The final grade will be assigned at the end of the two-course sequence MEC 440-MEC 441.
 This course has an associated fee.
 Please see www.stonybrook.edu/coursefees for more information.